-Due to the absence of official house price statistics, it is hard to assess the movements of house prices.
-However, local property experts affirm that median condominium and home prices rose during 2012 and the first half of 2013, while prices for low-end properties dropped significantly over the same period.
+Due to the absence of official house price statistics, it is hard to assess the exact movements of house prices, but the trend is clear.

-Property prices in Costa Rica vary considerably, depending on size and location.
-The Central Valley, the greater metropolitan area (including San José, Alajuela, Heredia and Escazú) where most of the nation’s businesses are located, and along the Pacific coast are home to some of the most expensive and fastest-selling properties in Costa Rica.
-On the other hand, the least expensive properties can be found in new developments in the Costa Rica’s southern region, such as the Osa Peninsula.
+The most expensive and fastest-selling properties in Costa Rica are in the Central Valley, the greater metropolitan area (including San José, Alajuela, Heredia and Escazú) where most businesses are, and the Pacific coast.
+The least expensive properties can be found in new developments in the Costa Rica’s southern region, such as the Osa Peninsula.

 Aside from its scenic beauty and lower cost of living, many Costa Ricans, foreign investors and High Net Worth Individuals (HNWIs) are increasing being attracted to invest in the property market mainly because foreigners are entitled to the same ownership rights as Costa Rican citizens and there are no property taxes and no residency restrictions.